learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

   `git push` commands in the terminal to push your work up to GitHub.
 - Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.

-Equipped with this knowledge, you are now ready to tackle greater challenges!